 To create surveys to gather feedback on users’ satisfaction with the company website and products;

 To create seamless navigation through various digital programs and interfaces to enhance user experience;

 To conduct the track of the human-computer interaction (HCI).

 The key responsibilities of a UI designer

-Assist UX designers in creating wireframes, storyboards, user flows, process flows and site maps to effectively communicate interaction and design ideas;
+To assist UX designers in the creation of wireframes, storyboards, user flows, process flows, and site maps to communicate interaction and design ideas effectively;

-Develop a modular design system: a library of user interface components that can be re-used to create more screens and features in the future.
+To develop a modular design system: a library of user interface components that can be re-used to create more screens and features in the future;

-Optimize a UI layout: a UI designer might receive low fidelity wireframes at the start of the project, and the purpose of optimizations is to make button positions more consistent between screens.
+To optimize a UI layout: a UI designer might receive low fidelity wireframes at the beginning of a project.
+The purpose of optimizations is to make button positions more consistent between screens.

 Do you need a redesign of your app?
 Or do you need a full-stack project development?
 Anyway, everything starts with a design.
 Good design predetermines a good app.
 Contact us if you need more information.

-The key responsibilities of a UI/UX designer are the following:
+The key responsibilities of a UX/UI designer are following: